-Exclusive programs will help the service compete with Netflix Inc. (NFLX), the online and mail-order film and TV subscription service.
+Exclusive programs will help the service compete with Netflix Inc. (NFLX:US), the online and mail-order film and TV subscription service.

 Hulu LLC is building a roster of original programs to persuade advertisers to make bigger commitments and attract new ones.
 The site is offering ad buyers the ability to target viewers by demographics, geography and by viewing device.
 Earlier this week Hulu said advertisers would only pay for ads that had been viewed start to finish.